 Parathas are simple flatbreads that are made with whole wheat (or atta) flour and just a few other simple ingredients.
 A soft dough is prepared by hand, formed and flattened, and then folded several times to create lots of flaky layers.
 They are then roasted to perfection and served warm with a variety of Indian dishes.

-Plain parathas, like the ones made with this recipe and Lachha Paratha, are staples of Indian cuisine.
+Plain parathas, like the ones made with this recipe, the layered & flaky Lachha Paratha and the South Indian Parotta, are staples of Indian cuisine.
 In fact, they are made and enjoyed in nearly every household and restaurant.

 They are also terrific to eat by themselves, or with a cup of tea.
 And I love to snack on paratha with Mango Pickle or other condiments like a fruit jam.